brewingcode/fx/README.md

 - find is available via --find on the command line
 - key "w" will write the current view to a file
+- key "c" will copy the current path to the clipboard
 - fix initial `.[` and `[` in filter
 - fix keys that start with a digit
 - moving left on a leaf-node will collapse up to the parent node